|Alma Mater:||Bloomsburg University|

-Under Breneman’s tutelage, UNCG has had a 10 first team All-Southern Conference selections, 12 second teamers, two SoCon All-Freshman, a pair of Freshman of the Year, three SoCon Pitchers of the Month, three SoCon Players of the Month, 12 SoCon Players of the Week, and four SoCon Pitcher of the Week awards.
-UNCG has also garnered a pair of CoSIDA Academic All-District selections, and a second team CoSIDA Academic All-American.
+Under Breneman's tutelage, UNCG has had 14 NFCA All-Mideast Region selections, 16 first team All-SoCon selections, 17 second teamers, four SoCon All-Freshman, a pair of Freshman of the Year, four SoCon Pitchers of the Month, five SoCon Players of the Month, 19 SoCon Players of the Week, and eight SoCon Pitcher of the Week awards.
+UNCG has also garnered five CoSIDA Academic All-District selections and a second team CoSIDA Academic All-American.

 In 2016, the Spartans earned a 33-26 overall record.
 The 2016 team had a pair of players earn First Team All-Southern Conference honors, two earned Second Team All-SoCon, and the Spartans garnered their second SoCon Freshman of the Year award.
 The 61 home runs by the team are the most any UNCG team has hit in school history.
 UNCG hit for a .300 average, while leading the league with 61 home runs.